 Business loan terms – from short-term to long-term business loans

 Another factor to consider when selecting a business loan is the term, which is the length of the loan.
-These can vary greatly between loans.
+These can vary greatly between loans in Australia.
 In general, the shorter the term, the higher the interest rate.
 For example, a traditional secured bank term loan will have an interest rate of around 5%.
 In contrast, an online business loan with a two-year term will have a higher interest rate.
 As we explained earlier, the interest rate on a business loan is influenced by whether the loan is secured or unsecured.

 The loan term should be taken into consideration when choosing a business loan.
 If you need funds to cover short-term cash flow needs, a short-term loan could be the answer.
 If the loan is to be used to purchase commercial property for your business or high-cost machinery, a long-term loan would be more suitable.
 The term of your loan will also be determined by your ability to make repayments.
 If you want to borrow a large amount, you probably don’t want a short-term loan as the payments could be too high for you to make regularly.

 How to calculate the cost of a business loan

 Several components go into the cost of a business loan, including fees and interest.

 The principal on a loan is the amount you borrow.
 For example, if you are getting a business loan for $100,000, the principal is $100,000.
 If the loan was interest-free (which occurs sometimes with government loans for disaster relief), you would owe $100,000 over the term of the loan.
 If the term of this loan was 10 years with annual payments, you would be required to pay $10,000 per year.
 If payments were on a monthly basis, they would be $833.33 per month ($100,000 ÷ 120 months) on the interest-free loan.